sleekapparels-admin/sleekapparels/.qoder/repowiki/en/content/Backend Architecture/Serverless Functions/Webhook Integration Endpoints/Blog Comment Submission Handler.md

 - Database insertion errors (500 Internal Server Error)
 - Unexpected exceptions (500 Internal Server Error)

-All errors are logged to the server console for monitoring and debugging purposes, while ensuring that sensitive information is not exposed in error responses to clients.
+All errors are logged to the server console with emoji indicators for quick identification:
+- 🔍 for input validation checks
+- 🛡️ for security-related operations
+- 💾 for database operations
+- ❌ for error conditions
+- ✅ for successful operations

 ```mermaid
 flowchart TD